 Organization and funding

 All work within SEAPOP is organized and conducted by personnel at the Norwegian Institute for Nature Research (NINA) and the Norwegian Polar Institute (NPI).
 Researchers from these two institutes form the SEAPOP Science Group.
-The programme is funded by the Norwegian Ministry of Climate and Environment, the Ministry of Petroleum and Energy, and the Norwegian Oil and Gas Association.
-The SEAPOP Steering Committee is comprised by representatives from the Norwegian Environment Agency, the Norwegian Petroleum Directorate, the Norwegian Maritime Authority, the Norwegian Coastal Administration and the Norwegian Oil and Gas Association.
+The programme is funded by the Norwegian Ministry of Climate and Environment, the Ministry of Petroleum and Energy, and Offshore Norge.
+The SEAPOP Steering Committee is comprised by representatives from the Norwegian Environment Agency, the Norwegian Petroleum Directorate, the Norwegian Maritime Authority, the Norwegian Coastal Administration and Offshore Norge.
 The Institute of Marine Research (IMR), NINA and NPI also participate with one observer/advisor each.
 Data and knowledge produced by the programme is continuously organized and presented on this web site in order to serve various users.

 The national monitoring of seabird population trends was initiated in 1980 and formally established in 1988, and has continued since for a variety of species.
 Since many seabird species have a scattered nesting distribution, the monitoring is distributed over a large number of locations.
 Furthermore, we have expanded and adjusted the monitoring of reproduction, diet and adult survival rate for a number of selected species in the previously established key sites on Røst, Hornøya and Bjørnøya, and we have established 13 new key sites from Spitsbergen in the north to Vest-Agder in the south.
 This is necessary in order to identify the environmental impacts affecting the populations at an early stage.
 By utilizing time series data collected over several decades, SEAPOP reveals a series of interesting trends for different species and parameters, both within key sites and over larger regions.